-repayment of the deferred \$18,000 amortized at 4% interest over the remaining 45+ years of lease

 payments.
 No other terms of the lease are to be affected by this deferment, including auto-increases and payment of common area maintenance (CAM) fees.

 PRIOR ACTION:

-i Monation.

 None

+FUNDING:

 The City's financial impact will be minimal, as the terms of the Amendment require the deferred amount to be repaid with interest.